 I wasn’t exactly sure which rock it was!?!
 Apparently the younger layers of rock have eroded from the wind and water and exposed a rounded black core called a turtleback which is 2 billion years old.
 I asked a few people that were standing around, and they looked at me like I had two heads.
 They had simply stopped to take a picture of the surrounding mountains which were magnificent.

-On the way to Momon Point, I passed Badwater, Devils Golf Course and Artists Drive; all places I planned to see this afternoon, so VANilla, Petey, and I U-turned to explore these fascinating areas.
+I passed Badwater, Devils Golf Course and Artists Drive on the way to Mormon Point, so upon my return, Petey, VANilla and I stopped to explore each.
 Badwater is a 282 feet below sea level making it the lowest point in the United States.
 Supposedly, it got its name when a surveyor’s mule refused to drink the water.
 The water isn’t poisonous, but its composition is similar to Epsom salt.
 In fact, from Badwater Pool, visitors may trek across five miles of salt flats located on the valley floor beneath Telescope Peak, 11,049 feet high.